Dr James Koranyi

 - Koranyi, James & Struck, Bernhard (2016).
 Space: Empires, Nations and Borders.
 In The Routledge History of East Central Europe from 1700 to the Present.
 Livezeanu, Irina & von Klimo, Arpad Routledge.

 - Koranyi, James (2015).
 The Thirteen Martyrs of Arad: A Monumental Hungarian History.
 In Sites of Imperial Memory: Commemorating Colonial Rule in the Nineteenth and Twentieth Centuries.
-Müller, Frank Lorenz & Geppert, Dominik Manchester University Press.
+Müller, Frank Lorenz & Geppert, Dominik Manchester: Manchester University Press.
 53-69.

 - Koranyi, James & Wittlinger, Ruth (2011).
 ‘From Diaspora to Diaspora: The Case of Transylvanian Saxons in Romania and Germany’.
 In Diaspora and Citizenship.
 Sutherland, Claire & Barabantseva, Elena Routledge.